lsuits/moodle25-OBSOLETE-NO-LONGER-SUPPORTED/README.md

 1. Optional Quick Edit integration.
 2. Optional weighted percents show an items weight relative to its parent category.
 3. Optional Repeat Headers allows for faculty to repeat the grader report headers every x rows for easy foolproof navigation and grading.
+4. Initial Bar support for simple filtering of users based on first and last names.
+5. Let users know when an item is overridden by mimicking the excluded behavior instead displaying "overridden" in the appropriate cell.